 No one is entirely sure, but theorists propose the odd creatures could be ghosts, aliens, a possessed pair of pants, or one of the weirdest hoaxes ever concocted.
 No one may ever know for sure.
 However, the known facts about the Fresno Nightcrawlers are enough to leave viewers scratching their heads.

 They Began To Show Up On Video Footage In Fresno

+What he saw the next day was enough to shock him into calling the police.
 The footage showed a pair of strange, small creatures, only a few feet in height.
-They walked almost surreally across the screen, and the family figured it was these things that had caused their dogs to bark so much.
+They walked almost surreally across the screen, and the family members figured it was these things that had caused their dogs to bark so much.

 They Could Be Aliens

-It Might Be Straight Out Of Native American Lore
+The Creatures May Be Straight Out Of Native American Lore

 One of the more interesting answers to many Nightcrawler questions actually has to do with local Native American legend.
-According to tribe members that live near Fresno, the Nighcrawlers are beings that have pretty much always lived on earth, even before human beings got there.
-According to these myths, the Nightcrawlers have long legs that allow them to move through difficult or boggy landscapes, because they are swamp-world beings.
+According to tribe members that live near Fresno, the Nightcrawlers are beings that have pretty much always lived on earth, even before human beings got there.
+According to these myths, the Nightcrawlers have long legs that allow them to move through difficult or boggy landscapes because they are swamp-world beings.

-In March of 2011, Yosemite National Park officials were putting up cameras in an attempt to catch vandals that had been stealing and damaging private property.
-Instead, what they caught was some rather distressing footage.
-The security cameras again captured images of pale, small, and limbless creatures, just walking down one of the park paths.
+In March of 2011, Yosemite National Park officials were putting up cameras in an attempt to catch trespassers that had been damaging the property.
+Instead, what they caught was some rather unusual footage.
+The security cameras again captured images of pale, small, and armless creatures, just walking down one of the park paths.

 Again, once the media got ahold of the footage, the Fresno Nightcrawlers were on everyone's lips once more.
 The creatures appeared to be the same as the ones that had shown up on the Fresno film, and they appeared to walk and behave in the same way.